-Notes: The following notes apply to Figure 4.1.
+Notes: (The following notes apply to Figure 4-1a)

-- When the remote power supply is in an inactive state (control module not active), a trouble on the power supply will result in an open circuit condition on the control module.
-As an alternative to monitor for trouble conditions, the trouble contact on the FCPS may be used for independent trouble monitoring.
-Refer to Figure 4.5 and Figure 4.6. - 2.
-Do not loop wires under screw terminals.
-Break wires to maintain proper supervision - 3.
-For Style Y application, an ELR must be installed between terminals 6 & 7 for control module wiring supervision (the ELR value is dependent on the module employed) - 4.
-Supervise the wiring between the FCPS 24 VDC output on TB3 terminals 8 & 9 and the control module with an EOL relay (P/N: A77-716B) - 5.
-For a list of compatible devices, refer to the Device Compatibility Document
+- 1) When the remote power supply is in an inactive state (control module not active), a trouble on the power supply will result in an open circuit condition on the control module.
+As an alternative to monitor for trouble conditions, the trouble contact on the FCPS may be used for independent trouble monitoring (refer to Figures 4-5 and 4-6). - 2) Do not loop wires under screw terminals.
+Break wires to maintain proper supervision. - 3) For Style Y application, an ELR must be installed between Terminals 6 and 7 for control module wiring supervision (the ELR value is dependent on the module employed). - Supervise the wiring between the FCPS 24 VDC output on TB3 terminals 8 &9 and the control module with an EOL relay (A77-716B). - 5) For a list of compatible devices, refer to the Fire-Lite Device Compatibility Document.

-Figure 4.2 Control Module Application (Style Z)
+Figure 4-1b: Control Module Application (Style Z)

-Notes: The following apply to Figure 4.2
+Notes: (The following notes apply to Figure 4-1b)

-- When the remote power supply is in an inactive state (control module not active), a trouble on the power supply will result in an open circuit condition on the control module.
-As an alternative to monitor for trouble conditions, the trouble contact on the FCPS may be used for independent trouble monitoring.
-Refer to Figure 4.6 and Figure 4.7 - 2.
-Do not loop wires under screw terminals.
-Break wire to maintain proper supervision - 3.
-Supervises the wiring between the FCPS 24 VDC output on TB3 terminals 8 & 9 and the control module with an EOL relay (P/N: A77-716B) - 4.
-For a list of compatible devices, refer to the Device Compatibility Document
+- 1) When the remote power supply is in an inactive state (control module not active), a trouble on the power supply will result in an open circuit condition on the control module.
+As an alternative to monitor for trouble conditions, the trouble contact on the FCPS may be used for independent trouble monitoring (refer to Figures 4-5 and 4-6). - 2) Do not loop wires under screw terminals.
+Break wires to maintain proper supervision. - Supervise the wiring between the FCPS 24 VDC output on TB3 terminals 8 &9 and the control module with an EOL relay (A77-716B). - 4) For a list of compatible devices, refer to the Fire-Lite Device Compatibility Document.